So there are limits to freedom of expression after all! Professor Memdani of Makarere University says it brilliantly:

 “Power can instrumentalise free speech to frame a minority and present it for target practice”

-This dossier provides examples where points of view have been suppressed for a variety of reasons: political partisanship, in consideration of Christian and Hindu religious sensitivities, in deference to a powerful politician . . .
+This dossier provides examples where points of view have been suppressed for a variety of reasons including political pressure and cultural sensitivities.

 Facebook’s ban on the promotion of a book on the Palestinian resistance